 - What are the income requirements to qualify for Medicaid?
 Income levels for eligibility change annually.

 - Is the nursing home entitled to my family’s assets if we cannot afford the cost and don’t have long-term health care insurance ?
 Medicaid is subject to complicated and strict rules, which will change according to the applicant’s financial assets.
 It is often possible to preserve assets.

 - Can I save my house ?
-In many situations, we can.
+In many situations, yes.
 There are special rules that can help protect the family home for many clients.
-The Richard A. Sarner, Esq. can advise on the best techniques to protect this important asset.
+I can advise on the best techniques to protect this important asset.